Director Compliance in India: Annual KYC, Disqualification, and Appointment Rules Explained (2026 Update)

 Disqualification of Directors under Sections 164 and 167

-A person cannot be appointed as a director if they:
+A person is not eligible to be appointed as a director if they:

-- Have been convicted of an offence involving moral turpitude (imprisonment ≥ 6 months), or
+• Have been convicted of offences involving moral turpitude (as prescribed)

-Under Section 167(1)(a), a disqualified director must vacate office in all companies except the one that defaulted.
+• Under Section 167(1)(a), a disqualified director is required to vacate office in all companies except the defaulting company.

 Example: